 David has extensive mediation experience, both as counsel and as a mediator.
-He has acted as mediator in nearly 1500 claims.
+He has acted as a mediator in nearly 1500 claims.
 His work as a mediator has been described as “persistent”, “patient”, and a “demonstration of the real art of mediation”.
-His experience in acting for both plaintiffs and defendants provides him with a valuable insight into the perspectives of both sides, both as mediator and as counsel.
+His experience in acting for both plaintiffs and defendants provides him with valuable insight into the perspectives of both sides, both as a mediator and as counsel.

 “This was a long, complicated and very demanding trial.
-It was, at the same time, a very well thought out, planned and presented case that Ms. M’s counsel placed before the jury… The health care issues were many and complex.
+It was, at the same time, a very well thought out, planned and presented a case that Ms. M’s counsel placed before the jury… The health care issues were many and complex.
 Ms. M’s counsel was challenged to marshal the evidence necessary to help the jury to appreciate and assess the issues.
 I allow counsel fees for Mr. Lavkulik as senior trial counsel as that was the role he fulfilled in that forum.
 Trials demand much from counsel.
 They are not an arena for the timid.
 Trials challenge the skills, training and experience of any counsel.
 They present difficulties and pitfalls not easily avoided.
-This case is no exception; in fact it proves the point.
+This case is no exception; in fact, it proves the point.
 To the extent that billing rates are a relevant factor, I prefer to view them in this case at the highest levels of those usually thought applicable for timekeepers of each level or range of experience considered.”

 The judge’s comments are particularly significant given the history of the claim (the action had been dismissed prior to David’s involvement )and the magnitude of the jury verdict and trial judge’s costs award.

 David is also a part-time musician.
-He plays keyboards and saxophone in several roots rock and jazz fusion groups, is a member of the Songwriter’s Association of Canada and can occasionally be heard performing at venues in the GTA.
+He plays keyboards and saxophone in several roots rock and jazz fusion groups is a member of the Songwriter’s Association of Canada and can occasionally be heard performing at venues in the GTA.

 3. The Jury Verdict and evidence at trial is summarized in the reasons at 1 above, and in the threshold decision at Mader v Hunter (2012) Threshold Motion following trial

-His availability for mediations may be viewed by accessing his on-line calendar at:
+His availability for mediations may be viewed by accessing his online calendar at: